 Police said Alan had been stabbed three times in the back and had died at the scene.

-On Tuesday, when the Cape Times visited his family home in Kraaifontein, his mother was lying in bed in her dressing gown and surrounded by family.
+Yesterday, when the Cape Times visited his family home in Kraaifontein, his mother was lying in bed in her dressing gown and surrounded by family.

 “When I got to the school, all I could see was my child, covered (under a blanket).